LWAYVE/ios-sdk/README.md

 authenticationToken: settings.value(forSetting: .AuthenticationKey))

 // Attempt to initialize the LWAYVE SDK using the configuration values.
-// This may fail if the SDK is already initialized, the persistant storage cannot be created, or if an empty authenticationToken is provided. do {
+// This may fail if the SDK is already initialized, the persistent storage cannot be created, or if an empty authenticationToken is provided. do {
 try LwayveSDK.sharedSDK.initialize(configuration: configuration)
 } catch {